On the extended W-algebra of type sl_2 at positive rational level: Basic definitions and notation

 which maps an element \(P\in U(V)[0]\subset F_0(V)\) to its class in the zero mode algebra \(A_0(V)=F_0(V)/I\). \item There exists a well defined canonical isomorphism of \(\mathbb{C}\) algebras from Zhu's algebra \(A_Z(V)\) to the zero mode algebra \(A_0(V)\), such that for \(A\in V\)

-\end{enumerate} \end{prop} \begin{remark} Since the zero mode algebra and Zhu's algebra are canonically isomorphic, we identify these two algebra and denote both by \(A_0(V)\).
+\end{enumerate} \end{prop} \begin{remark} Since the zero mode algebra and Zhu's algebra are canonically isomorphic, we identify these two algebras and denote both by \(A_0(V)\).
 For \(A\in V\) we denote the corresponding class in \(A_0(V)\) by \([A]=[A[0]]\). \end{remark}

 Let \(c_2(V)\) be the subspace of \(V\) given by

 \begin{definition} The VOA \(V\) is said to satisfy \emph{Zhu's \(c_2\)-cofiniteness condition} if the quotient

 is finite dimensional. \end{definition}